 - want access to free sound packs and exclusive discounts on beat making tools, vsts and kits.

 If you want to join a Beatstars paid plan, you can get a whole month free by using the promotional code MELODI when you sign up.
 You can sign up for a Beatstars paid plan here.

-If you want to join an Airbit paid plan, you can try one for free for 15 days.
-Simply head over to Airbit and signup!
+If you want to join Airbit’s paid plan, simply head over to Airbit and signup!

 I hope your beat selling journey goes well and is super successful!